Our Team

 Marcus Coleman

-Marcus Coleman is a Senior Associate at HWC Inc., where he contributes to building a more resilient world through providing stakeholder engagement and emergency management expertise.
-From 2013-2018 Marcus led partnership engagement efforts for the Department of Homeland Securities Center for Faith & Opportunity Initiatives, including serving as Acting Director from 2017-2018.
+Marcus Coleman is Director of the Department of Homeland Security Center for Faith-Based & Neighborhood Partnerships.
+Previously, he was a Senior Associate at HWC, Inc. From 2013-2018 Marcus led partnership engagement efforts for the Department of Homeland Securities Center for Faith & Opportunity Initiatives, including serving as Acting Director from 2017-2018.
 His contributions included developing and executing a partnership strategy that engaged more than 50,000 leaders across sectors and produced trainings and guidance that promotes religious and cultural competency in national security.

 Brendan Herron